MicrosoftDocs/cpp-docs/docs/standard-library/functional.md

 ---
 title: "&lt;functional&gt;"
-ms.date: "11/04/2016"
+ms.date: "01/17/2019"
 f1_keywords: ["<functional>", "functional/std::<functional>", "std::<functional>"]
 helpviewer_keywords: ["functors", "functional header"] ms.assetid: 7dd463e8-a29f-49bc-aedd-8fa53b54bfbc
 ---
 # &lt;functional&gt;

-Defines C++ Standard Library functions that help construct *function objects*—also known as functors—and their binders.
+Defines C++ Standard Library functions that help construct *function objects*, also known as *functors*, and their binders.
 A function object is an object of a type that defines `operator()`.
 A function object can be a function pointer, but more typically, the object is used to store additional information that can be accessed during a function call.

 ## Syntax